Reviewed by: Melissa Garthwait, BSW

 Medicaid is available to seniors, families and individuals who have incomes that are no more than 135% above the federal poverty line plus $20; however, each state may raise the eligibility limit to align with average incomes within the geographic area.
 Those who receive SSI payments are considered automatically eligible.

-While regular Medicaid covers the cost of typical medical expenses, such as primary and ambulatory care, physical therapy, nursing care and prescription medications, most states also offer coverage exceptions, known as waiver programs.
-Under these waivers, low-income seniors may be able to access personal care or medical services while residing in assisted living or receiving in-home care.
+Regular Medicaid covers standard medical expenses like primary and ambulatory care, nursing care, physical therapy, and prescription drugs.
+However, many states have waiver programs that offer additional coverage for low-income seniors who need personal care or medical services while staying in assisted living facilities or receiving in-home care.

 To qualify for Medicaid as a senior citizen, applicants must: